hanxiaomax/Learncpp_CN/docs/12-8-lambda-captures.md

 While these cloned variables have the same name, they don’t necessarily have the same type as the original variable.
 We’ll explore this in the upcoming sections of this lesson.

-Key insight
+!!! tldr "关键信息"

 	The captured variables of a lambda are _clones_ of the outer scope variables, not the actual variables.

-For advanced readers
+!!! info "扩展阅读"

 	Although lambdas look like functions, they’re actually objects that can be called like functions (these are called functors -- we’ll discuss how to create your own functors from scratch in a future lesson).

 When the compiler encounters a lambda definition, it creates a custom object definition for the lambda.
 Each captured variable becomes a data member of the object.

 At runtime, when the lambda definition is encountered, the lambda object is instantiated, and the members of the lambda are initialized at that point.

-Captures default to const value
+## Captures default to const value

 By default, variables are captured by `const value`.
 This means when the lambda is created, the lambda captures a constant copy of the outer scope variable, which means that the lambda is not allowed to modify them.
 In the following example, we capture the variable `ammo` and try to decrement it.